-Conditions were rough because there was no snow.
-They rode lots of miles on the horses, but never could cut a fresh track on the dry ground.
-They found a lot of kills, but they were mostly wolf kills.
+Conditions were rough on this Idaho mountain lion hunt, because there was no snow.
+We rode lots of miles on the horses, but never could cut a fresh track on the dry ground.
+We found a lot of kills, but they were mostly wolf kills.
 Wolves and hounds don’t mix.

 On the third evening of the hunt, we finally got a little skiff of snow.